-As Matt explains: “- You—and only you—define the path your life takes, which is why we’re dedicating this assignment to showcasing and discovering the undiscovered.
+As Matt is saying it: “- You—and only you—define the path your life takes, which is why we’re dedicating this assignment to showcasing and discovering the undiscovered.
 Whether you take the back road on your way home from work to find a new coffee shop or hike for miles to find a waterfall you’ve never seen before, it’s important to discover new things in your backyard and beyond.
-Show us what you’ve found.”
+Show us what you’ve found”, he says.

 About the photograph of the young man

 The contributing photographer Kristian Bertel took a picture of young man in Wallace Street in the city of Mumbai in India. ”– What I’m interested in this photograph in particular to depict the development of the undiscovered.
 The young man, is discovering something about himself in the mirror”, the photographer Kristian Bertel says.
 An adolescent’s environment plays a huge role in their identity development.
 While most adolescent studies are conducted on white, middle class children, studies show that the more privileged upbringing people have, the more successfully they develop their identity.
 The forming of an adolescent’s identity is a crucial time in their life.
 It has been recently found that demographic patterns suggest that the transition to adulthood is now occurring over a longer span of years.
-Adolescence is frequently characterized by a transformation of an adolescent’s understanding of the world, the rational direction towards a life course, and the active seeking of new ideas rather than the unquestioning acceptance of adult authority.
-An adolescent begins to develop a unique belief system through his or her interaction with social, familial, and cultural environments.
-While organized religion is not necessarily a part of every adolescent’s life experience, youth are still held responsible for forming a set of beliefs about themselves, the world around them, and whatever higher powers they may or may not believe in.
-This process is often accompanied or aided by cultural traditions that intend to provide a meaningful transition to adulthood through a ceremony, ritual, confirmation, or rite of passage.
+This process is often accompanied or aided by cultural traditions that intend to provide a meaningful transition to adulthood through a ceremony, ritual, confirmation or rite of passage.
 The final major aspect of identity formation is self-esteem.

 Photograph of adolscence